nodecopter/summerofdrones.com/pages/sponsor.md

 ### Regional Sponsor - 7k USD (Limit 9)

-Credit for sponsoring all events in one region, selected on a first come first served basis:
+Credit for sponsoring all events in one region, selected on a first come, first served basis:

 * Canada